linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 02 Term and Volatility Structures of Interest Rates.md

 - 75 delta
 - 90 delta

-The quotes are in Black volatility and one must translate the quotes to prices in order trade.
+The quotes are in Black volatility and one must translate the quotes to prices in order to trade.

 We will discuss the details of FX market in Chapter 6.